Don’t Turn Your Back on the Dogs!

 “Be right back.”
 His voice has a touch of long-suffering and I resent him for it while also feeling guilty.

-Finally, we pull out of the drive in earnest and I wonder why I had to have pajama pants, feeling encumbered by all the things piled on my lap.
+We pull out of the drive in earnest and I wonder why I had to have pajama pants, feeling encumbered by all the things piled on my lap.
 The road is bumpy but my leg is better supported, so the pain is less intense.
-The world looks different as we pass tan beautiful people mindlessly strolling about the main street in the town of Paia.
+The world looks different as we pass tan beautiful people strolling about the main street in the town of Paia.
 I see couples hiking out to the cliffs to watch the waves as the sun sets and I envy their ease.
 I feel removed and distant, in paradise, no less.

 At the hospital, we pull up to a white tent.
 I put my mask on knowing I will have to go in alone.
 A man in scrubs and mask approaches the window I’ve rolled down.